Don't Walk the Line: Boundary Guidance for Filtered Generation: Related Work

-\paragraph{Compound safety systems.} An emerging research direction considers AI safety from a compound systems perspective, acknowledging that deployed systems typically involve multiple components working together. \citet{baker2025monitoring} demonstrated that chain-of-thought reasoning from one model can be monitored by another to detect reward hacking, showing that even weaker models can effectively monitor stronger ones.
-They found that while integrating monitoring signals into rewards can be effective, excessive optimization pressure may lead to obfuscated reward hacking.
+\paragraph{Compound Safety Systems.} An emerging research direction considers AI safety from a compound systems perspective, acknowledging that deployed systems typically involve multiple components working together. \citet{baker2025monitoring} demonstrated that chain-of-thought reasoning from one model can be monitored by another to detect reward hacking, showing that even weaker models can effectively monitor stronger ones, while also warning that excessive optimization pressure can induce obfuscation.
 From a different angle, \citet{wichers2024gradient} developed Gradient-Based Red Teaming (GBRT), using safety classifier gradients to discover adversarial prompts.
-Their approach focuses on identifying vulnerabilities by modifying inputs rather than model weights.
-These works typically do not focus on the interplay of reward models and classifiers, which is the focus of this paper.
+These works highlight that safety behavior is shaped by interactions among components; our contribution complements this literature by studying how the generator's training objective can be made compatible with downstream filtering, targeting decision-boundary effects that drive over- and under-blocking.